 1. Is this protest just and necessary?

-2. Is the primary motive for the protest personal, selfish, or narrow?
+2. Is the primary motive for the protest unclear, personal, selfish, too broad, or narrow?

 3. Is the means of protest appropriate to the objective?

 4. Is there a significant chance that it will achieve an ethical objective or contribute to doing so?

 5. What will this protest cost, and who will have to pay the bill?

 6. Will the individuals or organizations that are the targets of the protest also be the ones who will most powerfully feel its effects?

 7. Will innocent people be adversely affected by this action?
 (If so, how many?)